zchee/neovim-wiki/Integer-types-refactoring-guidelines.md

 - For functions part of a public API, native types are preferred.

 ### Type cascading
 Once you have some input variable you have to deal with (be it a struct field, a function parameter, or even a global), the issue arises whether to cascade that type in code dealing with it, or using a wider type if considered better for some reason.
-Typical example is, once you have a fixed-width struct field, code dealing with (function variables/parameters) should also use fixed-width types, or could types we widened to some other enclosing type?
+Typical example is, once you have a fixed-width struct field, code dealing with it (function variables/parameters) should also use fixed-width types, or could types we widened to some other enclosing type?
 In principle, we say:
 - If access to input variable is read-only, then it's safe to use wider types if some other reason makes them preferable, as you will be only upcasting the value.
 - If access to input variable can be read/write, then intermediate variables/params should try to maintain input variable's type as much as possible.
 If not, you will end up with a downcast somewhere that will require an assert/some other kind of guard/error handling.